 A stool test may be ordered to rule out infection.
 Learn more about stool testing.

 You might need a sigmoidoscopy to find out if you have ulcerative colitis.
-This is a common and routine procedure that takes between 15 and 20 minutes.
+This routine procedure takes between 15 and 20 minutes.
 Your doctor will use a sigmoidoscope to look at your rectal lining and lower large intestine, or colon.

 A sigmoidoscope is a long, flexible tube about a half-inch in diameter.
 It has a light and a small camera on the end of it.
 Your doctor inserts it into your rectum so they can look at parts of the large intestine.
 You may be given medicine to help you relax while they do it.